eyramm/gps-tracker/readme.md

 2.  #### Arduino Code

     1. Tracks vehicle location in realtime
-    2. Stores GPS location, time, date, course, altitude, speed, number of satellites used, etc, in a text file
+    2. Posts the GPS location, time, date, course, altitude, speed, number of satellites used, etc, to a webserver
-    3. Post GPS data to webserver

 3. #### Web Server

+    1. Stores location information received from Arduino into a text file
-    1. Shows the current of the vehicle.
+    2. Shows the current of the vehicle.
 It refreshes every 30 seconds.
-    2. Displays last seen location of the vehicle and ofther details like the location, time, and altitude.
+    3. Displays last seen location of the vehicle and ofther details like the location, time, and altitude.

 # Requirements